How to React When Someone Treats You Badly

 4. Give yourself permission to leave behind those who treat you badly

 Anyone that mistreats you doesn’t deserve your time or attention.
-Some people specialize in creating problems and spreading their bad mood and contempt to those who least deserve it.
+Certainly, some people specialize in creating problems and spreading their bad mood and contempt to those who least deserve it.

 - We are aware that, sometimes, that those who treat us badly are those closest to us: coworkers, family and even our partners.